Text by CLOT Magazine

 Yet if we get our hands on an interesting proposal that’s either strictly club music or something acoustic, we’ll definitely take it into account too.
 Running a label is just one branch of our music-related activities.
 We organise gigs and other artistic actions, we co-run Radio Kapitał and we are performers ourselves, so the label is part of our broader activity, with its various branches partially overlapping and shaping each other.

 The current approach to micro labels, such as Pointless Geometry, is one of curatorship rather than running a label in the traditional sense of the word.
 We tend to feel like a local part of a global music ecosystem/organism, which changes and evolves on an ongoing basis but doesn’t try to keep up with the latest trends or fads.
 We can’t foresee what Pointless Geometry might release in a year or two.
 Right now we are based in Łódź (big post-industrial city in the centre of Poland).
 This also adds some new perspectives to what we are up to.

 How do you position the label with respect to Poland’s experimental scene?

 We’re only interested in independent and independently released music.
 There’s so much of it around that there’s no time left to follow mainstream music.
-We don’t really feel like it anyway, we don’t see any purpose in that.
-I don’t think Poland’s current political and historical situation has any real influence on independent music movements or labels, but in the broader perspective, communism has definitely limited the development possibilities of the so-called indie scene.
-The indie music community in Poland mostly adheres to left-wing values and celebrates freedom..
+We don’t feel like it anyway; we don’t see any purpose.
+I don’t think Poland’s current political and historical situation has any real influence on independent music movements or labels, but from a broader perspective, communism has definitely limited the development possibilities of the so-called indie scene.
+The indie music community in Poland mostly adheres to left-wing values and celebrates freedom…

 And why is tape your preferred format?
-What it is that most attracts you from it?
+What is it that most attracts you to it?

 What is your relationship with technology nowadays?
 How do you cope with screen/digital technology overload?

-We – humans – have something called free will and do not have to participate in this overload.
-We just need to do some mental work to achieve it and limit what is harmful to us (first of all, social media).
+Humans have something called free will and do not have to participate in this overload.
+We need to do some mental work to achieve it and limit what is harmful to us (first of all, social media).